eldstal/cardcinogen/README.md

 ever appear on one card in the finished deck.

 If a card (see later section) uses text from multiple files, the generator will only generate cards while there are text lines available in all used text files.
-For example, if we create "phrases.txt" with 40 lines of text and "quotes.txt" with 38 lines of text, there will only be 38 cards containing one of each.
+For example, if we create `phrases.txt` with 40 lines of text and `quotes.txt` with 38 lines of text, there will only be 38 cards containing one of each.

 ## Designing a card
 The card layout (which is identical for all cards in the deck) is specified using three images (front, hidden and back) and a JSON